Welcome to OURFA²M²

 Our Mission

-As young mathematicians ourselves, we think a lot about the career-building opportunities we missed out on because we weren’t “in the know.”
+OURFA2M2 is run for undergraduate mathematicians, by current and recent undergraduate mathematicians.
+As early career mathematicians ourselves, we think a lot about the career-building opportunities we missed out on because we weren’t “in the know.”
 This is often because we didn’t come from families with ties to academia, didn’t attend the schools that those opportunities are promoted at, don't fit the mold of a "typical" mathematician in the eyes of those who should be looking out for us, or just slipped through the cracks of the educational pipeline in another way.
 Our goal is to share those resources with other undergrads so that more of us will know about and have access to the kind of career-building opportunities that were valuable to us or that we wish we’d known about sooner.

 Please feel free to contact us at ourfa2m2@gmail.com with questions, recommendations, or anything else you'd like to share with us.
 We're passionate about this project and want to make it as beneficial to as many of our undergrad mathematician peers as possible.